notthemystery/Linex/README.md

-# Linux Password Recovery Tool
+# Linex - Linux Password Recovery Tool

 A lightweight utility for recovering or resetting Linux user passwords in authorized recovery scenarios such as system administration, lab environments, or lost credential recovery on owned systems.